nickolasclarke/dispatch/README.md

 Installation/Compilation
 ===========================
 Prerequisites:
-  - Python 3.x, see requirements.txt for py package requirements
+  - Python 3.x, see requirements.txt for python package requirements
-  - Julia 1.x, see Project.toml for  for julia package requirements
+  - Julia 1.x, see Project.toml for Julia package requirements
   - Cmake
-  - Ninja
   - An API key from [OpenMobilityData](https://transitfeeds.com/api/keys)

 Clone the repo with all neccessary submodules